HurriCast: Synthetic Tropical Cyclone Track Generation for Hurricane Forecasting: Background and Related Work

 \textbf{Machine Learning Methods.} Recent advancements in technology have introduced machine learning and deep learning methods for hurricane track prediction.
 These methods use complex algorithms trained on vast amounts of data to predict hurricane tracks, potentially uncovering novel patterns and relationships not apparent in traditional models.
 A model designed by Moradi et al.\cite{Moradi2016} uses a sparse recurrent neural network from only track data for trajectory prediction of Atlantic hurricanes.
-Mudigonda et al.\cite{Mudigonda2017SegmentingAT} designed a hybrid ConvNet-LSTM network to learn the $(x, y)$ trajectory coordinates and showed their results on the two dimensional fixed scale map.
+Mudigonda et al. \cite{Mudigonda2017SegmentingAT} designed a hybrid ConvNet-LSTM network to learn the $(x, y)$ trajectory coordinates and showed their results on the two-dimensional fixed scale map.
 In Bose et al. study\cite{bose2022simulation}, a deep learning approach was used to simulate Atlantic hurricane tracks and features, achieving better accuracy compared to traditional statistical methods.
-However, these studies can not generate hurricane tracks based on the temporal data to give several years' hurricane risk assessment which is interested by insurance industry.
+However, these studies can not generate hurricane tracks based on the temporal data to give several years of hurricane risk assessment which is interested by insurance industry.

-In this research, we champion a hybrid strategy: commencing with preprocessing historical data via statistical methods to derive representative tracks; Subsequently, stochastic noise is incorporated into a machine learning framework, enabling perturbations to authentically emulate hurricane track patterns.
+In this research, we champion a hybrid strategy: commencing with the pre-processing of historical data via statistical methods to derive representative tracks; Subsequently, stochastic noise is incorporated into a machine learning framework, enabling perturbations to authentically emulate hurricane track patterns.